 Exploration and evaluation assets include the costs associated with exploration and evaluation activity (e.g., geological, geophysical studies, exploratory drilling, and sampling), and the fair value (at acquisition date) of exploration and valuation and evaluation assets acquired.
-The Company follows the practice of capitalizing all costs related to the acquisition of, exploration for, and evaluation of mineral claims.
+The Company follows the practice of capitalizing all costs related to the acquisition of, exploration for, and evaluation of mineral claims and crediting all revenue received against the cost of related claims.
 Costs incurred before the Company has obtained the legal rights to explore an area are recognized in profit or loss.